Alex Taite: Deep River - The Flow of Negro Spirituals Through Time

 Tickets available through Eventbrite.

-Teslim is a quartet of composers/instrumentalists who perform traditional Turkish, Greek and Balkan music as well as new compositions inspired by these traditions.
+Teslim is a quartet comprised of the composers/instrumentalists Gari Hegedus, Kaila Flexer, Elana Brutman, and Joshua Mellinger, who perform traditional Turkish, Greek and Balkan music as well as new compositions inspired by these traditions.

 In Turkish, the word teslim means both “commit” and “surrender.”
 In Turkish music, teslim means “theme” or main melody—a composition journeys away from and returns home to its teslim, which becomes like a beloved and familiar character.
 Committing and surrendering are two sides of the same coin.
 If we are all commitment--technical practice, diligent study--we may not allow the spirit of the music to animate those sounds; if we are all surrender, our skills are not honed and we are unable express that spirit in a worthy vessel.